Azure-Samples/azure-health-data-and-ai-samples/docs/Deployment.md

         | AllowAllConnections | Allow all connection for synapse workspace firewall. |
         | ExistingResourceGroupName | Name of your existing resource group (leave blank to create a new one). |

-	5. Then run below bicep deployment command
+	5. Then run below bicep deployment command on powershell terminal.
         ```Powershell
         az deployment sub create \
         --name demoSubDeployment \